axelriet/LwMQ.net/docs/api/messaging.rst

     :param Buffer: A pointer to a variable that receives a pointer to the transport buffer containing the received data.

-.. c:function:: LMQAPI LmqRawChannelDisposeTransportBuffer(LMQ_TRANSPORT Transport, PLMQ_TRANSPORTBUFFER* Buffer, BOOL EraseBufferBeforeDisposing)
+.. c:function:: LMQAPI LmqRawChannelDisposeBuffer(LMQ_TRANSPORT Transport, PLMQ_TRANSPORTBUFFER* Buffer, BOOL EraseBufferBeforeDisposing)

-    Disposes a transport buffer obtained from LmqRawChannelGetTransportBuffer() or LmqRawChannelReceiveTransportBuffer() that is no longer needed and will never be sent.
+    Disposes a transport buffer obtained from LmqRawChannelGetBuffer() or LmqRawChannelReceiveBuffer() that is no longer needed and will never be sent.

     :param Transport: The transport the buffer belongs to.